 Why store salt?

 Salt is vital to good health and is the single most versatile and essential ingredient in our cooking.
 It intensifies the flavor of food while adding it’s own salty layer of flavor.
-That’s why it’s used in baking desserts: the salt makes the sugar sweeter and the other flavors stand out better.
+That’s why we use salt in desserts: the salt makes the sugar sweeter and the other flavors stand out better.

 Salt is a Preservative